 Detective Montalbano first aired in Italy in 1999.
 For more than twenty years, new episodes were released to eager audiences every two years.
 It also created a spike in tourism in Sicily, dubbed the “Montalbano Effect,” that locals worry may now be in jeopardy.

 “Fans have been heading to the places of Montalbano, bringing wealth to the community,” writes Gaia Zoi on an Italian website.
 “When the production company announced the final show, the locals weren’t happy.”

 Why would such success come to an end?
 Camilleri wrote the Montalbano series when he was in his 70s and passed away in July 2019 at the age of 93.
 The talented director of the series, Alberto Sironi, died less than a month later.
 (This last episode was directed by Zingaretti.)
 In 2017, Marcello Perrachio, who played a lead role as the forensic pathologist in thirty episodes, passed away.

 In part, because of these successive losses, some have speculated that additional Montalbano episodes after this one aren’t likely to make it from book to screen.
 Camilleri wrote one last book in the detective series, the 28th and final novel, Riccardino.
-Released in Italy in July 2020, it is scheduled to become available in the U.S. in September 2021.
+Released in Italy in July 2020, it became available in the U.S. in September 2021.